UQRacing/noetic-docker/README.md

 Please install and configure a nerdfont to properly use the prompt: instructions are easily available and depend on your terminal, os and preferred font

 HELP I'M MISSING A DEPENDENCY:<br />
 Please create a git issue and tag it with the `Missing Dependency` label.
 Assign either [@nedlane] (https://www.github.com/nedlane), or assign yourself and create a branch with it added, PR and link to issue.
 Make sure to request review from somebody else before merging so that it doesn't brick everyone's environment!
+Don't forget to update the list of dependencies with the added one(s).

 ## Notes

 Please note that the setup script requires an **ABSOLUTE** path to your project folder

 ## Dependencies

-### General

 #### **System Packages:**